-Purple fountain grass has become an extremely popular landscaping plant in both residential and commercial settings.
-Why?
-Its striking, fountain-like form, reddish-purple color, and feather-like flowers make it appealing from a distance and for up-close viewing.
+Purple fountain grass (Pennisetum setaceum 'Rubrum') has become an extremely popular landscaping plant in both residential and commercial settings.
+It has a striking, fountain-like form, reddish-purple color, and feather-like flowers that make it appealing from a distance and for up-close viewing.

-Pennisetum setaceum's size is fairly predictable—usually 2 to 5 feet tall and 2 to 4 feet wide.
-While it's considered low-maintenance,... that's often because gardeners and landscape maintenance workers cut it to about a foot high when it starts to get dry looking in late fall— and they resemble cropped bales of hay.
+Pennisetum setaceum's size is fairly predictable—usually two to five feet tall and two to four feet wide.
+While it is considered low-maintenance, that is often because gardeners and landscape maintenance workers cut it to about a foot high when it starts to get dry looking in late fall—and they resemble cropped bales of hay.

-Like Purple fountain grass, New Zealand flax has become increasingly popular in residential and commercial landscape design in recent years.
+Like fountain grass, New Zealand flax (Phormium tenax) has become increasingly popular in residential and commercial applications.
 Possessing a similar deep-red, purplish, bronze color, New Zealand flax's leaves are more broad or strap-like than the finer fountain grass.
-It also tends to get taller, reaching a height of 5 feet or more, and about 4 feet wide.
-Although not an easy task, Phormium will need to be de-clumped... every few years.
-Look at it this way—after you have separated the clumps and replanted them elsewhere in the garden, you will have gained new plants for free!
+It also tends to get taller, reaching a height of five feet or more, and about four feet wide.
+Although not an easy task, it will need to be de-clumped every few years.
+Look at it this way—after you have separated the clumps and replanted them elsewhere in the garden, you will have gained new plants for free.

 Smaller or different variations of New Zealand flax include:

 - Apricot Queen